Punderthings/fossfoundation/_pages/taxes.md

 - [IRS Equivalency Determination](https://www.irs.gov/charities-non-profits/grants-to-foreign-organizations-by-private-foundations) - guidelines for determining if a specific non-US organization is similar enough to a (c)(3)
 - [NGO Source](https://www.ngosource.org/) - an organization specializing in making equivalency determinations
+- Council of Foundations has detailed reviews of NPOs, for [example in Germany](https://cof.org/content/nonprofit-law-germany)
+- [Tertius](https://tertius-online.de/) - a Structured database of NPO laws and policies in Germany and EU

 ### International Nonprofit Tax Lookup